vbobrov/slideshow/README.md

 There are digital frames out there but they're expensive and require a lot of maintenece to crop, label and upload images.

-The tools here simplify and automate getting pictures stored in flickr to a standard monitor connected to an inexpensive Raspberry Pi.
+The tools here simplify and automate getting pictures stored in Flickr to a standard monitor connected to an inexpensive Raspberry Pi.
+The images are automatically cropped and labeled with date taken and location derived from GPS coordinates of the image.

 Here's an image of slideshow being displayed on a 24" monitor